-The scheme lies within the boundary of West Lothian Council, which has three Air Quality Management Areas (AQMAs) within its administrative boundary.
-The nearest AQMA, 'Chapelhall', lies within the North Lanarkshire council administration area 2.6 km northwest of the scheme and is declared for particulate matter < 10 μm (PM10).
+The scheme lies within the boundary of Falkirk Council, which has five Air Quality Management Areas (AQMAs) within its administrative boundary.
+The nearest AQMA, 'Grangemouth', lies approx. 3.1 km southeast of the scheme and has been declared for sulphur dioxide (SO2).

-There are no sites registered on the Scottish Pollutant Release Inventory (SPRI) for air pollutant releases within 1km of the scheme.
+There are no sites registered on the Scottish Pollutant Release Inventory (SPRI) for air pollutant releases lies within 1 km of the scheme.

 Baseline air quality is mainly influenced by vehicles travelling along the motorway.
-Secondary sources are likely derived from day-to-day agricultural land management activities.
+Secondary sources are likely derived from vehicles travelling along the nearby M9, and day-to-day agricultural land and woodland management operations.